mpi-ncs/openoptics/docs/tutorials/7-topology.md

-# Tutorial 7: Design Topology for Application
+# Tutorial 7: Design Topology for an Application

-In this section, you will design a network topology for a customized distributed application.
+In this tutorial, you will design a network topology tailored for a custom distributed application.

-The application is deployed on 8 hosts in an 8-ToR (Top-of-Rack switch) network (one host per ToR).
+The application is deployed on 8 hosts in an 8-ToR (Top-of-Rack switch) network, with one host per ToR.
-Each host may send traffic to other hosts.
+Each host may send traffic to every other host.

-The diagram below shows an example traffic pattern of the application.
+The diagram below illustrates the application's traffic pattern:

         Group A (Hosts 0–3)                    Group B (Hosts 4–7) ┌───────────────┐                       ┌───────────────┐
-        │   2× traffic  │                       │   2× traffic  │
+        │ dense traffic │                       │ dense traffic │
-        │   within A    │                       │   within B    │
+        │ within group  │                       │ within group  │
         └───────────────┘                       └───────────────┘

             h0 --- h1                              h4 --- h5